pavani05cs/BROSWEEASE/README.md

 ## 📢 Project Status

 > **Note:** The full prototype is not yet complete.
-We are currently solving some errors while connecting the Ollama2 LLM model, so the work is in progress.
+We are currently solving some errors while connecting the (Ollama2) LLM model.
+And there is no much time to take our video clearly.so we were not presented our whole individual efforts in the video.
+As a team we can complete our work in next round...